 Workers Compensation - Procedures

-2. Following the notification you must fill out a First Report of Injury (FROI) within 30 days of the date of injury.
+- Following the notification you must fill out a First Report of Injury (FROI) within 30 days of the date of injury.
 It is suggested that you and your supervisor fill out the first report together if possible.
-Occupation Diseases need to be reported within one year from date of injury you knew or should have known your condition resulted from an occupational disease.
+(Occupation Diseases need to be reported within one year from date of injury you knew or should have known your condition resulted from an occupational disease).

-On the UM-Missoula Campus there will be Transitional Teams set up for all injured employees that have been off work and have a medical status report that would indicate they are ready to begin the process of 'transitioning over time' back to their job of injury.
-The formation of these teams is in response to the MUS Workers Compensation Program Stay-at-Work/Return-To-Work (SAW/RTW) Policy that was passed by the MUS Workers Compensation committee on September 12, 2012.
-This policy was in response to the recent Montana Board of Regents passing of a revised workers compansation policy on RTW on September 20, 2012 (reference number 713.2).
+On the University of Montana campus there will be Transitional Teams set up for all injured employees that have been off work and have a medical status report that would indicate they are ready to begin the process of 'transitioning over time' back to their job of injury.
+The formation of these teams is in response to the MUS Workers Compensation Program Stay-at-Work/Return-To-Work (SAW/RTW) Policy that was passed by the MUS Workers Compensation committee on Sept.
+12, 2012.
+This policy was in response to the Montana Board of Regents passing of a revised workers compensation policy on RTW on Sept.
+20, 2012 (reference number 713.2).

-EHRM will organize the formation of each Transitional team and maintain meeting notes.
-The makeup of the group will vary from employee to employee but will generally include: the employee, supervisor, Workers Compensation coordinator, Workers Compensation 3rd party administrator.
-In addition, there may be a Physical Therapy consultant and/or Vocational Rehab consultant, and a nurse case manager, depending on the what’s deemed appropriate by EHRM and 3rd Party administrator.
-The home department’s director or assistant director will always have the option to either attend or specify which department personnel will attend with or in lieu of the employee’s immediate supervisor.
+The UM Workers Compensation Manager will organize the formation of each Transitional Team and maintain notes regarding communications.
+The makeup of the group will vary from employee to employee but will generally include the employee, supervisor, Workers Compensation Manager, and Workers Compensation third party administrator.
+In addition, there may be a Physical Therapy consultant, Vocational Rehab consultant, or a nurse case manager to assist in the return to work process.